onejeuu/sc-file/tools/README.md

 uv run -m tools info "C:/assets/model" -F mcsb
 ```

-Use `--format` when source has no suffix or its format must be overridden.
+Use `-F`/`--format` when source has no suffix or its format must be overridden.
 Models are decoded with skeletons and animations.
-If decoding fails, the command shows the stream offset and the corresponding parser method, source statement, and module location.
+On failure, the command provides parser diagnostics.

 ## Profile